dpiras/GMM-MI/README.md

         Number of extra components to "wait" until convergence is declared.
 Must be at least 1.
         Same concept as patience when training a neural network.
-Higher value will fit models with higher numbers of GMM components, while taking longer to converge. n_bootstrap : int, default=50
+Higher value will fit models with higher numbers of GMM components, while taking longer to converge.

+    n_bootstrap : int, default=50
         Number of bootstrap realisations to consider to obtain the MI uncertainty.
         Higher values will return a better estimate of the MI uncertainty, and will make the MI distribution more Gaussian-like, but will take longer.
-        If less than 1, do not perform bootstrap and actually just do a single fit on the entire datase; there will be no MI uncertainty in this case.
-    MC_samples : int, default=1e5
+        If less than 1, do not perform bootstrap and actually just do a single fit on the entire dataset; there will be no MI uncertainty in this case.i MC_samples : int, default=1e5
         Number of MC samples to use to estimate the MI integral.
 Only used if MI_method == 'MC'.
         Higher values will return less noisy estimates of MI, but will take longer.